 In 1989 she obtained a Welcome Trust Senior fellowship and shortly thereafter became a lecturer at the University of Birmingham.
 Here she continued her research on the structures and interactions of DNA-binding proteins, including Trp repressor, MelR, NifA and KorA.
 She also determined the structures of two snake toxins with similar function but very different 3D structure, by NMR spectroscopy.
 She is currently studying the kinetics and specificity of nitroreductase, an enzyme with potential for cancer gene therapy, and also the structure and interactions of the DNA-partitioning protein, KorB.

 She is also extensively involved in the undergraduate Biochemistry course.
 She was Biochemistry programme co-ordinator for eight years and helped design and implement several undergraduate modules.
-She is currently the MSci fourth year undergraduate tutor and module organiser for a second year undergraduate course on proteins.
+She helped initiate and run the MSci fourth year course for five years, and is currently a module organiser for a second year undergraduate course on proteins and a fourth year course on research developments.

 Research Theme within School of Biosciences: Molecular Microbiology - structural biology.